jason137/gads/02_logistic/README.md

 this problem statment is okay for a start, but it leaves us with the following questions:

-    q1) what does "good" mean?
+    1. what does "good" mean?
-    q2) how can we use this data to build a model? q3) how will we know if we're successful?
+    2. how can we use this data to build a model?
+    3. how will we know if we're successful?

-answering q1 is equivalent to making our problem more well-defined (NOTE this is the most important step! why?)
+answering question 1 is equivalent to making our problem more well-defined (NOTE this is the most important step! why?)

-let's take a look at the data again...there are two columns (Rank & WR, which is a rating) that can be regarded as "dependent variables" (meaning they depend on the values of the other variables, which we call independent variables or "features")
+let's take a look at the data again...there are two columns (`Rank` & `WR`, which is a rating) that can be regarded as "dependent variables" (meaning they depend on the values of the other variables, which we call independent variables or "features")

-let's take Rank to be our target variable (eg, the dep variable that we want to predict). now we can firm up our problem statement as follows:
+let's take `Rank` to be our target variable (eg, the dep variable that we want to predict). now we can firm up our problem statement as follows:

     we want to build a model to predict whether a beer will score in the top